R. v. Gregory, 2013 NSCA 102:

 Our case law suggests there are three legally relevant degrees of intoxication.
 First, there is what we might call “mild” intoxication.
 This is where there is alcohol-induced relaxation of both inhibitions and socially acceptable behaviour.
 This has never been accepted as a factor or excuse in determining whether the accused possessed the requisite mens rea.
 See Daviault, at p.
 99. Second, there is what we might call “advanced” intoxication.
 This occurs where there is intoxication to the point where the accused lacks specific intent, to the extent of an impairment of the accused’s foresight of the consequences of his or her act sufficient to raise a reasonable doubt about the requisite mens rea.
 The Court in Robinson noted that this will most often be the degree of intoxication the jury will grapple with in murder trials: …

-Robert Karrass is a partner at Morton Karrass LLP and specializes in the areas of criminal law, administrative/regulatory law, and appeals.
+Robert Karrass is a partner and criminal lawyer at Morton Karrass LLP and specializes in the areas of criminal law, administrative/regulatory law, and appeals.